BJConway/thm_writeups/challenges/frank-herby.md

 I know just enough k8s and kubectl to be dangerous (a bit like Frank and Herby...).
 Please get in touch to correct any k8s nonsense you may find in this walkthrough.

-## 1: Enumeration - rustscan, nmap, kube_hunter
+## 1: Enumeration - rustscan, nmap, kube-hunter

 Effective enumeration of the box is difficult due to its instability, but the room's tasks makes this easier by providing some information on what we're looking for.
-Your rustscan results will vary minute by minute, but eventually you should find around 8-9 open ports (most importantly, 22, 10255), allowing for an nmap service version scan on the discovered ports :
+Your rustscan results will vary minute by minute, but eventually you should find around 8-9 open ports (most importantly, 22, 10255 and 31337), allowing for an nmap service version scan on the discovered ports :

 ```console
 PORT      STATE SERVICE  VERSION